communityfunded/afrododi/README.md

 2. Specify the ordering of your styles by specifying them using a [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
-   Since `Map`s preserve their insertion order, Aphrodite is able to place your styles in the correct order.
+   Since `Map`s preserve their insertion order, afrododi is able to place your styles in the correct order.

    ```js